 How Do I Get Paid?

-As an independent Contractor, you are paid a settlement, plus applicable reimbursements for each completed move.
+As an independent Contractor, you are paid a settlement, plus applicable reimbursements for each completed move including permits and tolls providing you can provide receipts.
 ATC currently pays 75-85 cents per mile for CDL Contractors.
 You always know the pay before you accept a move.
 We do not withhold anything from your pay to accumulate toward an Escrow account.
 We pay $15 per hour for downtime or a breakdown – up to $150 per day.

 When Do I Get Paid?

-ATC pays 2 business days after settlement paperwork is emailed in.
+ATC pays two business days after settlement paperwork is emailed in.
 We do not use any type of fuel card.
 We pay via direct deposit into your bank account.

 What Does ATC Reimburse?